|

 How shamans work, and what kind of work they do, can sometimes be quite different.
 Some shamans emphasize giving people things, witch can benefit them.
 They give people power animals, soul parts, guidance from the spirits etc. People like to get things.

 Some shamans are very symptom orientated.
 They want to make people symptom-free, and focus a lot on people's physical and psychological illnesses.
-Personally, I only treat people's spiritual illnesses and injuries, I do not treat real physical and psychological illness - only illness-like conditions, that are caused by underlying spiritual illness - i.e. spirisomatic and spiripsychological illnesses.
+Personally, I only treat people's spiritual illnesses and injuries.
+I do not treat real physical and psychological illness; only illness-like conditions, that are caused by underlying spiritual illness; i.e. spirisomatic and spiripsychological illnesses.

 Then there is the question of personal style.
 As a shaman you don't have to administer your professionalism the same way say a psychologist has to.
 You don't have to be cool and wear a mask all the time.

 Everyone is, of course, a mixture of this and that, as are other people.
-If you are considering seeking treatment or education, it is wise to shop around and find whatever best fits your personal temperament, and meets your particular needs.
+If you are considering seeking shamanic treatment or education, it is wise to shop around and find whatever best fits your personal temperament, and meets your particular needs.
 As a rule, shamans are keen to tell you about the tradition they belong to, and while they are talking you can study their personal style.

 |